berthih/SEO/README.md

 This project was done by Hadrien Berthier and Korim Daoud, there is no third member.
-Berthier is the best, there is no need for a 3rd member anyway (he's already aking soooo much space)

 ## Ressources ##